vwbusguy/qbsh/README.md

 * `TIME` - Current time
 * `WHO AM I` - Sometimes we all forget, right?
 (USER also works)

+Commands can also be ran ad-hoc apart from scripting or interactive shell by passing them with `qbsh -x`.

 ## Scripting

 qbsh can be scripted using the above commands in a file.
 See the examples directory to get started.
 To run a script just run qbsh with the script file.